ethankennerly/as2cs/README.md

  * ActionScript only allows literal keyword, string, number default in signature.
  * Profile function hotspots in unit tests.
  * Foreach statement.
- * ActionScript type-casting to C# type-casting by type function.
-With custom data types, it is ambiguous of a type is cast or if an arbitrary function is called.
-Instead the ActionScript "as" keyword is clear.
  * Reformat and reorder may insert some optional grammar, such as class base.
  * Reorder with nested grammar.
 Otherwise the expanded form is needed, since the raw grammar text is parsed.
   This creates redundancy.
 Example: